“In every walk with nature one receives far more than he seeks.” – John Muir

 So picture perfect you can see it in the movies

-Another perennial favorite is the Whitaker’s Point trial .
+Another perennial favorite is the Whitaker’s Point trail .
 The spectacular overlook , also known as Hawkbill Crag, is a popular destination.
 It can be seen in the disney movie ‘Tuck Everlasting’ https://movies.disney.com/tuck-everlasting.
 Here’s some info and some warnings about this steep environment if you plan to go.. https://www.hikingproject.com/trail/7042029/whitaker-point-trail-hawksbill-crag

 Hemmed In Hollow